samirthanedar/samirthanedar.github.io/_posts/2020-04-20-MLB-Linear-Regression.md

 ---
 layout: post
-title: Interpreting Coefficients for MLB Linear Regression Models:
+title: Interpreting Coefficients for MLB Linear Regression Models
 ---

 For my second project at Metis I decided to use linear regression to see if I could predict how good of a career a Major League Baseball (MLB) player would have based on their minor league statistics.
 I imagined that I had been asked to do this by a professional baseball General Manager (GM).
 This is useful because the teams draft 18-20 year olds who need to spend years in the minor leagues before they have the skills necessary to be effective players at the top level.
 So while GMs are of course very focused on the current professional team, they need to always be developing talent that will be ready to contribute to the major league team years down the line.
 In fact, they need to know exactly how good each player on their minor league teams is expected to be in the majors in order to make decisions about trades and future draft picks.